 Dog Flea Treatment and Prevention

 To get rid of fleas, groom your dog regularly.
 If your dog has fleas, wash him with a flea shampoo or add some neem oil to your regular stuff.
-If he doesn't have them yet, regular baths with a natural flea repellent (neem oil and eucalyptus both work well) will help your dog ward off the critters.
+If he doesn’t already receive them, giving your pooch regular baths with a natural flea repellent (neem oil and eucalyptus both work well) will help him ward off the critters and keep them from becoming a problem in the first place.
 A flea comb is essential when you are in attack mode; the fine teeth will trap the fleas, which will die when you dip the comb in soapy water after each comb stroke.
-For the moist, infected areas your dog may develop from flea bites (called "hot spots"), try using aloe vera or tea tree oil (mixed with water) to soothe the irritation.
+For the moist, infected areas your dog may develop from flea bites (called “hot spots”), try using aloe vera or tea tree oil (mixed with water) to soothe the irritation.

 Use a flea repellent to get rid of fleas on your dog.
 In the past, I’ve reached for “spot-on” treatments in the pet aisle without a thought.
 However, recently I’ve become aware of what those toxins might be doing to my dog, to me, to my house, and to my yard.
 As with many other problems, it’s best to start with something mild and go stronger if needed.
 You can use Flea Away powder, which is natural, on your dog.
 You may also try using essential oils on his collar or diluted with water and used as a spray on his coat.
 Bite This! by Grrroom Dog is an essential oil blend you can purchase, but cedar, tea tree, lavender and citronella oils are effective as well.